pktgen/Pktgen-DPDK/doc/source/commands.rst

-    save <path-to-file>                - Save a configuration file using the filename load <path-to-file>                - Load a command/script file from the given path script <filename>                  - Execute the Lua script code in file (www.lua.org). lua 'lua string'                   - Execute the Lua code in the string needs quotes geometry <geom>                    - Set the display geometry Columns by Rows (ColxRow) clear <portlist> stats             - Clear the statistics clr                                - Clear all Statistices
+    save <path-to-file>                - Save a configuration file using the filename load <path-to-file>                - Load a command/script file from the given path script <filename>                  - Execute the Lua script code in file (www.lua.org). (if Lua is enabled) lua 'lua string'                   - Execute the Lua code in the string needs quotes (if Lua is enabled) geometry <geom>                    - Set the display geometry Columns by Rows (ColxRow) clear <portlist> stats             - Clear the statistics clr                                - Clear all Statistices